YunYunFan Garage Kit Guide

 IMG 20241106 125030.jpg

-Then using a pair of tweezers, dip the backing paper of the decal in water for 5-10 seconds.
-This will loosen the decal.
+Using a pair of tweezers, dip the backing paper of the decal in water for 5-10 seconds; this will loosen the decal.

 Brush the area to be decalled with Micro Set.
 This step is optional.